 ‘[We’d] get dragged in to that conflict, when our interest would be to stay well clear of it.
 Now, if you’ve got those troops in Darwin being used in relation to such a conflict, and Pine Gap was being used to give direction to a variety of weapons systems, the prime minister could [not] get up and say “Oh, look, we’re not involved, we’re not complicit”.
 [But] we would be complicit [and] the world would know [we were].
 And that means that [America] has the power to take Australia to war [just] as Britain a hundred years ago had the power to take Australia to war because we were part of the Empire.’

 What made such declarations both fascinating and anomalous at the same time was because it was Fraser – the man succeeding Whitlam after his unceremonious ouster – who was the primary political agitator for Whitlam’s demise, and a man who thereafter became reviled by the left and more liberal/progressive elements for his efforts in creating the Constitutional crisis.
 (There is no evidence of which I’m aware that Fraser knew of any CIA involvement in initiating the Crisis, either before, during, or after.
 For his part, and for reasons best known to himself, Whitlam always played the CIA factor down.
-One wonders as to what they might have talked about privately though in their years of dotage and many discussions.)
+One wonders as to what they might have talked about privately though — they became firm friends later in life — in their years of dotage and many discussions.)